Norman David and THE ELEVENTET

 Norman David directs, plays with and composes the music for his ensemble, The Eleventet.
 For almost 20 years beginning in the early 1980s, David led versions of the Eleventet in Boston, central Maine, and NYC.
 Among the musicians who have played with the band are George Garzone, Dick Oatts, Tim Hagans, John Fedchock, John Swana, Seamus Blake, Terell Stafford, Joe Magnarelli, Greg Hopkins.
 Jon Gordon, Ben Schachter, Gary Smulyan, Scott Robinson, Tom Lawton, John Hébert and Tim Horner.

-In 2000, David debuted the first Philadelphia version of The Eleventet.
-In mid-2007, he finalized an ongoing Philadelphia roster of players, comprised of the cream of that city's jazz artists.
+In early 2001, David debuted the first Philadelphia version of The Eleventet.
+In mid-2007, he established an ongoing Philadelphia roster of players, comprised of the cream of that city's jazz artists.
 The Eleventet is featured exclusively throughout the year at Plays and Players Theater, one of Philadelphia's venerable venues for the creative arts.
 Additionally, the band performs at other notable locales and events in the region.
-The Eleventet produces breathtaking ensemble-playing filled with monster solos.
+The Eleventet produces breathtaking ensemble playing filled with monster solos.
 David's compositions and arrangements propel listeners down unexpected paths and through surprising twists and turns.

 Norman David, a veteran of the music scenes in Boston and Philadelphia, is a prolific composer and arranger, recognized for his unmatched style and unique voice.
 He is also a prominent saxophonist, clarinetist, author and music educator.
 As leader/composer or sideman at clubs, theaters, and festivals in the U.S., Canada and Europe for many years, he has appeared with numerous jazz luminaries, as well as with various all-star ensembles.
 He has been awarded grants in recognition of his jazz composing from the National Endowment for the Arts and the American Composers Forum.
 He also continues to enjoy success as a composer of art music, his works having been commissioned and/or premiered by the United States Air Force Band of the Golden West, the Temple University Wind Symphony, Alea III, The Network For New Music, Charles Abramovic, Jonathan Blumenfeld, Jarred Antonacci, and Dave Bozenhard.